 September 10th, 2017

-Fauna sighted: 10 Marmots, Doe with fawn, Golden Eagle, Mountain chickadees, 3 Pika’s
+Fauna sighted: 10 Marmots, Doe and fawn, Golden Eagle, Mountain Chickadees, 3 Pika’s

-Soon we were turning East at a junction and headed toward Crabtree Ranger Station and Mt Whitney.
-The sun was high and warm now so we could finally take off a few layers before we started the climb along Whitney Creek to our last campsite at Guitar Lake.
+Shortly after the change in scenery, we turn East at a junction, and head toward Crabtree Ranger Station and the Mt Whitney zone.
+The sun is finally high and warm so we can take off a few layers of clothes before we started the climb along Whitney Creek, to our last campsite of the trip at Guitar Lake.

-The walk along the creek is gorgeous and lots of Marmots were enjoying the sun as well and calling out to each other as we pass them.
+The walk along the creek is gorgeous and lots of Marmots are out enjoying the sun, gathering snacks, and calling out to each other as we pass them.
 We still see no other humans and take micro breaks along the way, soaking it all in.

-I got a little ahead of Grey Gardens as we wound out of the alpine beauty below into the rocky granite world above.
-I passed a few more lakes, one of which I walked right along the edge of, filled with reeds and the glitter of fish in the shallows.
+I get a little ahead of Grey Gardens as we wind out of the alpine beauty below, into the rocky granite world above.
+I wander past a few lakes, one of which I get to walk right along the edge of, and its filled with reeds and the glitter of small fish in the shallows.
 The craggy edges of Mt Whitney and company peak into view above the lake and it’s just spectacular.

-The afternoon was still and warm as we watched other hikers walk along the trail.
-It is a lot greener here than I thought it would be and we end up spending most of the day watching four Marmots in the meadow behind our site most of the afternoon.
-We named them Joe, Sally, April, and Alberto.
-Each one had a little section they were working and we spent a lot of time watching them wander around, losing sight of them, then finding them again, and making up stories about them.
+The afternoon is still and warm, so we hang out by the lake and watch other hikers go by.
+It is a lot greener here than I thought it would be and we end up spending most of the day watching four Marmots in the meadow down below our camp.
+We name them Joe, Sally, April, and Alberto.
+Each one has a little section of grass they are working on and we spend a lot of time watching them wander around, losing sight of them, then finding them again, and making up stories about their lives.

-It was a wonderful last trail afternoon and when the sunset show started I thought it could not get much better.
-Then it did when a little Pika came out of the rocks near me and stopped about 2 feet away to eat some grass.
-I just about died from excitement, as I have a strong obsession with anything small and furry, as can be told from the expression on my face in the picture below.
-Look at it’s cute round body and little ears!
+It ends up being a wonderful last trail day and when the sunset show starts, I really thought it could not get any better.
+But then it did!
+A little precious angel baby Pika comes out of the jumble of rocks right behind me and stops about 2 feet away to eat some grass.
+I almost hyperventilate from excitement/cuteness.
+I have a very strong obsession with anything small and furry, as can be told from the expression on my face in the picture below.
+Look at it’s cute round body and little perfect ears!
 DEAD.
 So cute!

 The sunset keeps getting more amazing too.
 The colors shifting from dark grey, with mellow yellows, and blues.
 Then blasting my eyes with amazing pinks, oranges, and purples.
 Its one of the most fantastic sunsets I’ve ever seen and we didn’t even get rained on today!
-I snuggled into my sleeping bag as the light finally fades to a dull blue-black.
-I spend some time journaling and feeling very thankful for this trip so far, the beauty, challenges, and how lucky I am to see everything around me.
+I’m watching the show snuggled into my sleeping bag as the light finally fades to a dull blue-black.
+I spend some time journaling and feeling very thankful for this trip so far.
+All the beauty, challenges, and how lucky I am to see everything around me.

-We plan on getting up around 5am and not making any hot breakfast so we can pack up quickly to get on trail for our last big climb cuz its a doozy.
+We plan on getting up around 5am and not making any hot breakfast, so we can pack up quickly to get on trail for our last big climb cuz its a doozy.
 A lot of people start hiking very early, like 12pm or 1am, to watch the sunrise on Mt Whitney.
 We don’t feel that motivated at present to get up for that kinda pressure so agree to a more reasonable 6am trail time.
 I close my eyes to the dusk outside and plan on a wonderfully restful sleep.
 It’s Mt Whitney day tomorrow, then a hotel in Lone Pine, and all the town food and beer one hiker can stomach.
 It will be glorious.